-- (b) Accessory buildings for residential activities other than those used for the housing of animals may be located within the setback distances from internal boundaries, where the total length of the walls of accessory buildings within the setback does not exceed 7.5m in length and there are no windows or openings, other than for carports, along any walls within 2m of an internal boundary. - (c) Eaves, porches, balconies, bay or box windows, steps, chimneys and similar parts of buildings may be located within the minimum building setback as follows: - (i) eaves up to 0.6m into the setback; and - (ii) balconies and bay or box windows of less than 3m in length may project into the setback by up to 0.6m.
-Only one such balcony or bay or box window, intrusion is permitted on each setback of each building; and - (iii) porches and steps up to 0.6m into a setback; provided they measure no more than 2m parallel to the nearest internal boundary and provided that the floor level of any such porch or the top of any steps shall be no higher than 1m above ground level.
-Only one such porch or set of steps is permitted on each setback of each building; and
+- (b) Accessory buildings for residential activities other than those used for the housing of animals may be located within the setback distances from internal boundaries, where the total length of the walls of accessory buildings within the setback does not exceed 7.5m in length and there are no windows or openings, other than for carports, along any walls within 2m of an internal boundary. - (c) Eaves, porches, balconies, bay or box windows, steps, chimneys and similar parts of buildings may be located within the minimum building setback as follows: - (i) eaves up to 0.6m into the setback; and - balconies and bay or box windows of less than 3m in length may project into the setback by up to 0.6m.
+Only one such balcony or bay or box window, intrusion is permitted on each setback of each building; and